smartcontractkit/documentation/docs/Developer Reference/contributing-to-chainlink.md

 ## Running a Chainlink Focused Developer Bootcamp
 In June 2021, the very first [Chainlink Developer Bootcamp](http://chain.link/bootcamp) was [virtually hosted](https://blog.chain.link/smart-contract-developer-bootcamp-on-demand/) by the Chainlink Labs team.
 If you're passionate about educating others on smart contracts and Chainlink, you can contribute by running your own virtual or in-person developer Bootcamp in your city.
 You can also contribute by translating and running the developer Bootcamp in another language.
 Before running your own Bootcamp, we encourage you to first [reach out to the team](mailto:developer-relations@chainlinklabs.com) so we can make sure you have the support you need.

-## Running an In-Person Meetup or Watch-Party
+## Running an In-Person Meetup or Watch Party
-If you're passionate about helping to grow the awareness and adoption of Chainlink, you can contribute by running an in-person meetup or watch party for a Chainlink event such as [Smartcon](https://www.smartcontractsummit.io/).
+If you're passionate about helping to grow the awareness and adoption of Chainlink, you can contribute by running an in-person meetup or watch party for a Chainlink event such as [SmartCon](https://www.smartcontractsummit.io/).
 Meetups are a great way to meet others also passionate about how hybrid smart contracts can create an economically fair world.

-If you're interested in running an in-person meetup or watch-party, feel free to [reach out to the team](mailto:community@smartcontract.com) so we can make sure you have the support you need.
+If you're interested in running an in-person meetup or watch party, feel free to [reach out to the team](mailto:community@smartcontract.com) so we can make sure you have the support you need.

 ## Participate in a Hackathon
-Chainlink runs hackathons multiple times per year, and often sponsors other hackathons across the blockchain ecosystem.
+Chainlink runs hackathons multiple times per year and often sponsors other hackathons across the blockchain ecosystem.
 Participating in a hackathon that Chainlink is a part of is a great way for learning how to use Chainlink, and also a great way to showcase your skills to the Chainlink team as well as the wider community.
 Hackathons are also a very popular place for recruiting talent into the blockchain ecosystem.

-To stay up to date on the hackathons Chainlink is running or sponsoring, keep an eye out on official Chainlink social media channels, and sign up to our [developer newsletter](https://docs.chain.link/docs/developer-communications/).
+To stay up to date on the hackathons Chainlink is running or sponsoring, keep an eye out on official Chainlink social media channels, and sign up for our [developer newsletter](https://docs.chain.link/docs/developer-communications/).

 ## Applying for a Grant
 The [Chainlink grant program](https://chain.link/community/grants) encourages the community to focus on the creation of critical developer tooling, the addition of high-quality data, and the launching of key services around the Chainlink Network.
 Grant categories include community, integration, bug bounty, research, and social impact grants.
 If you believe you have a great idea that fits into one of these categories, you can apply for a grant.
 If successful, you will receive the funding and support needed to successfully build and implement it.